WinningWP content is free to all. If you make a purchase through referral links on our site, we earn a commission (learn more).

 • Free email hosting.

-Here is the pricing for their shared WordPress hosting plans — make sure to factor in the regular price in addition to the promo price:
+Here’s the pricing for its shared WordPress hosting plans — make sure to factor in the regular price in addition to the promo price:

 InMotion Hosting shared WordPress hosting pricing

-Here is the pricing for their VPS WordPress hosting plans:
+Here’s the pricing for its VPS WordPress hosting plans:

 InMotion Hosting VPS WordPress hosting pricing